Qadeer572/i233059_heavens-above/docs/index.rst

 Heaven Documentation
 ====================

-Welcome to the Heaven project(Made By Qadeer Raza) documentation.
+Welcome to the Heaven project (Made by Qadeer Raza) documentation.

 This project demonstrates **GitHub Actions automation** for continuous integration, deployment, dependency management, code review, and documentation deployment.